jidemoto/jidemoto.github.io/README.md

 - 👋 Hi, I’m James Idemoto
-- 👀 I’m interested in scalable web services, space science, and secure software systems.
+- 👀 I’m interested in scalable web services and secure software systems.
 - 🌱 I’m currently learning cybersecurity at Georgia Tech
+- 🌎 I currently work for [Atlassian](https://www.atlassian.com/) on a Data Platform team working with streaming systems!
-- 🖥️ I work at [Ripcord](https://www.ripcord.com/) as a Lead Software Engineer and Interim Devops Lead building systems with Java on Kubernetes.
+- 🖥️ I used to work at [Ripcord](https://www.ripcord.com/) as a Lead Software Engineer and Interim Devops Lead building systems with Java on Kubernetes.
-- 🕒 I used to work at [USRA RIACS](https://riacs.usra.edu/) as a software engineer.
+- 🕒 Before that, I worked at [USRA RIACS](https://riacs.usra.edu/) as a software engineer.
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/james-idemoto/)!